myhades/ha-clash-controller/README.md

 If you experience any issues with your core selection, please let me know.

 > [!IMPORTANT]
-> Make sure external controller option is enabled.
+> Make sure external controller option is enabled with a token set.

 ## Installation